 If you would like to apply for a place at the Preschool or Nursery, contact the school office or complete our online application.

-If you would like to apply for a place at Ash Grange Primary School then visit Surrey Admissions.
+If you would like to apply for a place at Ash Grange Primary School then visit Surrey Admissions website.

-Details of closing dates are listed on the site.
+Details of closing dates are listed on their site.

 All applications to Surrey County Council are online.